ClassicConor/UoKCSYear1ExamNotes2024/README.md

 This is the current status of these:

 - FOC 1 (all filled in.
-2021 has official answers)
+Contains official answers for all past papers)
 - FOC 2 (all filled in.
 2021 has official answers)
 - Databases (all filled in)
 - Cloud (partially filled in)